 As hilarious as I find the usual ridiculous Aussie stereotypes, there is actually a surprising amount of quality films set in Australia.
-Though you don’t see a lot of Australia in blockbuster movies outside of Sydney’s Harbour – the Aussie Outback is unlike no other.
+Though you don’t see a lot of Australia in blockbuster movies outside of Sydney’s Harbour – the Aussie Outback is like no other.

 I personally haven’t experienced all that much of Australia’s famous outback, but these movies sure do give me a teaser!

 One of my favourite solo journeys films, this one is based in my homeland Australia – so you can imagine how much it tempts me to follow in these footsteps.
 Adapted from a book, Tracks is an adaption of Robyn Davidson’s memoir, chronicling the author’s nine-month journey on camels across the Australian desert.
 In 1977, Robyn Davidson travels from Alice Springs across 2700kms of Australian deserts to the Indian Ocean with her dog and four camels.

 I remember when “Australia” was first being released all of my classmates were interested to know how it would turn out – would it be full of stereotypes?
 Would it relate to us?
 Overall, we were excited.
 Knowing some of Australia’s most famous actors would be starring in it made us all the more keen to see it as soon as it came out.